What might untreated hearing loss be costing you? New research suggests that it could be costing you more than you think!

 They include depression symptoms like:

 - Emotional Distress

 People who are struggling to hear often find themselves frustrated and fatigued.
 They’re less able to enjoy social activities they once loved.
 The additional effort that they and others must put forward leaves everyone feeling exhausted.
-The person with hearing loss may feel “ashamed.”
+The person with hearing loss may even feel embarrassed.

 Slowly, over time, they often develop feelings of regret, lack of connection, and grief over an inability to participate in activities as they may have in the past.
 They may even feel that this is a normal part of the aging process.
 They convince themselves that they just have to accept this – they’re just getting older.

 But they shouldn’t because they don’t have to!

 Those with hearing loss can become agitated and stressed-out.
 They may think they know what someone said and answered in turn.
 They then receive a puzzled expression and realize their mistake.
 This can cause embarrassment and even impactful misunderstandings like missing appointments or gatherings because they misheard the time or place.

 Even casual conversations, especially over the phone, become difficult.
 Most people are acutely aware of their struggles and can feel helpless to do anything about it.

 Sadness and emotional distress can also lead to self-imposed isolation.
 Extreme loneliness often accompanies this isolation.
 You might feel cut off from your social network.
 If you find conversation exhausting, you may find it easier to withdrawal into your mind.
 You might fill your time with alternatives to human connection.
 This could mean spending all of your time with your pets (who we all know, love you unconditionally,) or you may endlessly watch television.